zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 MLOps frameworks detach the user experience from the underlying complexity by defining relatable and easy to use high-level machine learning abstractions.
-These abstractions must be easy to understand and use and above all they must be evocative of the set of concepts that ML and practitioners deal with on a daily basis.
+These abstractions must be easy to understand and use.
+Above all they must be evocative of the set of concepts that ML and practitioners deal with on a daily basis.
 ZenML uses [an expressive range of machine learning concepts](https://docs.zenml.io/core-concepts) that are continuously distilled and evolved from the classes of problems tackled by the ML tooling ecosystem.